-Jimmy was a noted horseman and as a result the Royal gained a strong association with the racing fraternity, with a number of its future publicans also having a strong interest in the ‘sport of kings’.
+As a respected horseman, Jimmy’s Royal Hotel gained a strong association with the racing fraternity, with a number of its future publicans also having a strong interest in the ‘sport of kings’.

 Along with his brothers, Jimmy was a splendid horseman, and it was a common occurrence to see him throw his hat or stock whip to the ground, and, galloping past, stoop from his horse and pick up either article; or he would jump off his horse at full gallop, and throw himself in to the saddle again.

 Dr. Evershed was called, and it was reported at the time “that the mouth of the sufferer was so firmly closed that it was only by the use of a mallet and piece of wood that it could be opened, and the doctor after many efforts extracted the piece of meat, which weighed nearly three ounces, from the uvula”.
 The Kiama Independent reported on July 9 1874 that after about an hour’s suffering, “the unfortunate man recovered”.

-Jimmy left the Royal in 1876 after the death of his wife, going on to host the Nimmitabel Hotel, and later the Commercial Hotel in the same town.
-In his later years he moved to Green Street opposite the Victoria Barracks, in Paddington Sydney, where he died at the age of 77 in May 1921.
+In his later years Jimmy retired to Green Street opposite the Victoria Barracks, Paddington Sydney, where he died at the age of 77 in May 1921.
 The old mountain horseman was buried at Rookwood.

 The Royal was frequented by large gangs of road workers who came to work in the district.
 At one point, the Royal was selling the cheapest beer in town, which forced the other eight pubs in the town to lower their prices.
 More on that later.